Site map Main Index Chapter supplements Copyright

 The cells do more than furnish the substance of the body: They also perform all of its functions.
 Every thought and movement a person has actually results from nerve cells producing and carrying impulses and muscle cells moving.
 If the cells stopped working, there would be no bodily activity.

 The cells of the body must have just the right set of conditions virtually all the time to build and maintain the structure of the body and carry out its functions.
-The state of having proper and fairly steady conditions is called homeostasis.
+The state of having proper and fairly steady conditions is called homeostasis (i.e., continuing good health).
 It involves many conditions, such as temperature, nutrient levels, water content, and other parameters measured in medical checkups and diagnoses.
 Each condition may change slightly from time to time; such small changes occur because being alive means doing things such as growing and moving, and doing things causes changes in body conditions (Fig. 1.9).
 For example, an ordinary activity such as walking raises body temperature, burns nutrients for energy, and results in water loss by evaporation from breathing and perspiring.
 Even the environment surrounding the body tends to cause changes within the body.
 An example is the tendency of body temperature to drop when a person is in a cool room because warm objects lose heat to a cool environment.

 For a person to stay alive and well, each condition must not be allowed to stray above or below an acceptable range.
 If one of them, such as temperature, deviates too far, the cells will be injured and begin to malfunction.
 This means that the body is malfunctioning.
 Its well-being, and perhaps its very survival, is then jeopardized.
 The greater the number of injured cells and the more severe the injury, the greater the decline in bodily functioning and well-being and the greater the danger to the body.